abogoyavlensky/abogoyavlensky.github.io/resources/data/articles/db-schema-for-budget-tracker-with-automigrate.md

            [:created-at :timestamp {:default [:now]}]]}
 ```

-Models file [should contain a map](https://github.com/abogoyavlensky/automigrate#model-definition) where keys are model names that will be a table names in database.
-A value of key can be a map with keys `:fields`, `:indexes`, `:types` or a just vector if there are just fields.
-In this case we can simplified version and define vector of fields directly without a map.
+The [models file should contain](https://github.com/abogoyavlensky/automigrate#model-definition) a map where the keys are the model names, which will correspond to table names in the database.
+The value for each key can either be a map with keys `:fields`, `:indexes`, `:types`, or simply a vector if there are only fields.
+In this scenario, we can opt for the simplified version and define a vector of fields directly without using a map.

-A field description is a vector of 3 elements: field name -> column name in database, field type -> [direct mapping](https://github.com/abogoyavlensky/automigrate/tree/master?tab=readme-ov-file#fields) to database column type (PostgreSQL in this guide) and optional map with different options of the field.
+A field description is a vector consisting of three elements: the field name (which will be the column name in the database), the field type (which has a [direct mapping](https://github.com/abogoyavlensky/automigrate/tree/master?tab=readme-ov-file#fields) to database column types, with PostgreSQL being used in this guide), and an optional map with different field options.

-So, we added `id` and made it primary key.
-We decided that `username` should be varying character field of length 255, unique and not null.
-Date fields are timestamps with current date by default at the moment of creation of a record in database.
+Accordingly, we added `id` and designated it as the primary key.
+We determined that `username` should be a variable character field with a length of 255, set to be unique and not null.
+The date fields are timestamps, automatically set to the current date by default at the moment a record is created in the database.

-#### Make migration
+#### Make a migration

-After adding new model we can create our first migration:
+After introducing a new model we can generate our first migration:

 ```shell
 $ clojure -X:migrations make